vapeter/instrumentCatalog/README.md

 If you would like to run the application on a local machine:

-please set in the environment.prod.ts -> keycloakUrl variable at your server ip.
+please set in the environment.local.ts -> keycloakUrl variable at your server ip.

 Navigate to the frontend folder and:
 * From command line `ng build --configuration=local`